 - Explaining how solving the problem breaks existing applications and is thus unreasonable;

 - Implementing layers of kludges on top of broken architecture (large-scale Ethernet subnets), resulting in overly complex solutions like SAVI.

-Obviously it’s not just the vendors’ problem – there are plenty of customers buying cheapest possible switches and later complaining how it’s impossible to properly secure them.
-Unfortunately some of the really expensive switches aren’t any more secure ;)
+Obviously, it’s not just the vendors’ problem.
+Plenty of customers are buying the cheapest possible switches and later complaining how securing them properly is impossible.
+Unfortunately, some of the really expensive switches aren’t any more secure ;)

 Some Got It Right

 There’s a single company (AFAIK – I hope you’ll prove me wrong in the comments) that handles the layer-2/layer-3 boundary correctly, restoring the original meaning of data-link layer (before bridges were invented): Microsoft’s Hyper-V Network Virtualization connects VMs straight to a layer-3 virtual switch that block all rogue RA messages and terminates all ND exchanges.
 Amazon VPC and Juniper Contrail do something very similar, but only for IPv4.